The Getty

 • language of the scope note

-• Additional fields, including the Associative Relationships, may be included as time and editorial priorities allow.
+• Additional fields, including the Associative Relationships, are welcome and included as time and editorial priorities allow.

 2.1.3